esurovtsev/github-repo-search-api/README.md

 ### Domain Model Design

 The GitHub repository object is huge and full of nested properties that describe every detail of a repo.
-For this challenge, I picked only the fields that really matter for my use case.
+In this implementation, I picked only the fields that really matter for my use case.
 My thinking is simple: the domain model should only include the data I actually need.
 If I ever need more fields, I can always add them later.
 I also don't like the idea of just passing the whole massive GitHub object straight to the client—most of that data would never be used, but it would make responses bigger, slow things down, and waste resources.
 Smaller models are easier to read, maintain, and support.
 This way, there is a clear boundary between my own domain and the external GitHub API.

 ### Default Parameter Behavior